t7Lin/blog-fuwari/src/content/posts/The million pound bank note.md

 Show pictures from *The million pound bank note*.

 **Free talk:**

 T: This man is Henry and he has got a-million pound note.
-If you meet him right now,what are you dying to know about him?
+If you meet him right now,what would you be dying to know about him?

 S:How did he got it?
 What will he do about it?

 T: You wanna know how he got a-pound note.
 You wanna know what he will do about a-million pound note.

-Now, Two brothers Henry and Oliver met Henry.
+Then, two brothers Henry and Oliver met Henry.
 T:What else do you wanna know?
 S:What will happen next?
 ## Presentation